shoaibrayeen/Programmers-Community/Data Structure/Matrix/Multiplication of Two Matrices/readMe.md

-## Two Marices are given and you need to multiply them.
+## Two Matrices are given and you need to multiply them.

 ## Input
 - Two Matrices